Anthony Housefather: Mayor of Côte Saint-Luc (2005–2015)

 During the years when Côte Saint-Luc was in Montreal, a collective agreement was signed by the mega-city giving firefighters a monopoly on first response, which put Côte Saint-Luc's much-valued Emergency Measures Service at risk of disappearing.
 With the help of D'Arcy-McGee MNA Lawrence Bergman, Housefather was able to convince the Quebec Government to add a provision to Bill 22 to allow Côte Saint-Luc to operate its first-responder service permanently.
 Housefather also was able to work with other mayors to save a local police station and to convince the Agglomeration of Montreal to adopt a resolution allocating $44 million for the Cavendish extension.
 He also worked with Councillor Dida Berku and environmental groups to help preserve the Meadowbrook Golf Course as a green space.

 At a local level, Housefather and his council were viewed as one of the most innovative councils in Quebec.
 Côte Saint-Luc built an $18 million Aquatic and Community Centre on time and under budget, and developed one of Montreal's leading aquatics programs.
 Under the Housefather administration, Côte Saint-Luc was the first city on the island of Montreal to launch a composting program for all single-family homes, the first to launch a food policy, and launched a farmer's market and community gardens.
 The median age of residents of the City of Côte Saint-Luc fell by seven years over Housefather's tenure as mayor, as the community expanded high-quality programs for children and young adults and sponsored townhouses and other housing favourable to young families.
 But at the same time a permanent home was found for the city's seniors clubs and legion.

-Island-wide roles

 In addition to his duties within local government, between 2006 and 2015 Housefather also served as the Secretary of the Association of Suburban Municipalities (ASM), which represents the 15 demerged cities and towns on the Island of Montreal.
 Housefather was also a member of the island-wide Montreal agglomeration council and the agglomeration's Public Security Commission.